openbmc/openbmc/poky/documentation/overview-manual/development-environment.rst

 ":ref:`dev-manual/common-tasks:submitting a change to the yocto project`" section in the Yocto Project Development Tasks Manual.

-In summary, there is a single point of entry for changes into a "master" or development branch of the Git repository, which is controlled by the project's maintainer.
+In summary, there is a single point of entry for changes into the development branch of the Git repository, which is controlled by the project's maintainer.
 A set of developers independently develop, test, and submit changes to "contrib" areas for the maintainer to examine.
 The maintainer then chooses which changes are going to